Rospiggarna

 Rospiggarna is a motorcycle speedway team based in Hallstavik, Sweden.
 They ride in the Elitserien are five times champions of Sweden.

 History

 1930 to 1977

-The club was founded in 1930 and were named Orion, although it did not compete in the Swedish speedway leagues until 1966.
-The club joined the Swedish Division three in 1966 and the team name was changed to Stjärnorna (English: The Stars).
+The club was founded in 1930 and were named Orion, although it did not compete in the Swedish speedway leagues as Rospiggarna until 1963.
+In 1966 the team name was changed to Stjärnorna (English: The Stars).
 They competed in the lower leagues of the Swedish league system as Stjärnorna until 1978.

 1978 to 1993

 In 1978, the name was changed again to Rospiggarna which is the demonym for people from Roslagen, where Hallstavik is situated.
 The club were in the second tier, which became known as Division 1 because of the introduction of the Elitserien in 1982.
 Led by Bengt Jansson the team managed two second place finishes in division 1 in 1983 and 1984 before finally managing to gain promotion after winning the division in 1988.
 The team's leading riders were Jansson, Mikael Teurnberg and Ari Koponen.
 In 1992, the club signed one of the world's leading riders Tony Rickardsson.
 However in 1993, Rickardsson topped the league averages but the team finished last and were relegated.